sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sage developers tend to use fairly recent versions of GCC.
-Nonetheless, the Sage build process should succeed with any reasonable C compiler.
+Nonetheless, the Sage build process should succeed with any reasonable C++ compiler.
 This is because Sage will build GCC first (if needed) and then use that newly
 built GCC to compile Sage.